How Lenders are Adapting the Next-Gen Mortgage Model

 - Smart automation capabilities to minimize mundane tasks for maximum efficiency

 - Whether it has the ability to meet requirements for compliance

-- Most important of all: Whether this single solution meets your short- and long-term business goals
+- Most important of all: Whether this single solution meets your short- and long-term business goals.

+That third option is to renovate.
 Let’s say you bought a house built in the 1950s.
 The kitchen is outdated, the bathroom has a pink sink, and the whole place needs a fresh coat of paint.

 Renovating is like a makeover of your existing infrastructure.
 In my experience working closely with mortgage companies for the past 15 years, we’ve been building technology that leverages data to address major pain points in the end-to-end loan process.
 By automating up to 80% of the manual, repetitive tasks throughout the loan process, lenders are able to create an intelligent work experience that significantly increases employee productivity, drives down costs, and reduces risk without sacrificing confidence in data accuracy — essentially remodeling your existing infrastructure.
 This approach can be smart and cost-effective if the goal is to see immediate gains on efficiency and ROI.